Guides & Tutorials (beta)

 Meter Gauge Type

-1. current: The currently displayed value.
+1. current: The global currently displayed value.
 It must be in range determined by the min and max traits.

-2. min: The minimum allowed displayed value.
+2. min: The global minimum allowed displayed value.

-3. max: The maximum allowed displayed value.
+3. max: The global maximum allowed displayed value.

 4. dimensions: The array of traits object specific to each dimension.